 Han uses artificial intelligence to forecast zoonotic diseases — animal-borne diseases that spill over to humans — to predict and hopefully prevent future outbreaks.
 When the model successfully predicts if an animal is a disease carrier, she said, it’s hard to know whether to celebrate over or feel even more anxious about whether an outbreak may be imminent.

 Companies are already using artificial intelligence to predict disease outbreaks worldwide — and governments and hospitals are looking to them for input.
-Using data related to global infectious diseases, these elaborate computer models are aimed at predicting when, where, and how animal-borne viruses like Ebola (carried by monkey species) and Zika (by mosquitos) may break out in human populations and trigger deadly epidemics.
+Using data related to global infectious diseases, these elaborate computer models are aimed at predicting when, where, and how animal-borne viruses like Ebola (carried by monkey species) and Zika (by mosquitoes) may break out in human populations and trigger deadly epidemics.
+BlueDot, based in Toronto, is one artificial intelligence company that does this — and they were the first to identify the coronavirus outbreak in Wuhan about a week before the World Health Organization, U.S. Centers for Disease Control, and China made any official announcements.

 The key to these models — and the source of Han’s optimism — is a computing process known as machine learning.